 Balamara owns its Sawin Project through its 100% owned Polish subsidiary, Global Mineral Prospects.
 Sawin represents Balamara’s flagship asset on account of its significant size and scale of approximately 1,200 mt of highest quality JORC Resource hard coal within the 145 sq. km. zone of the Sawin 1 deposit.
-The Sawin Project lies at the heart of the Lublin coal basin, considered to be one of the most prospective coalfields in Europe, with one operating colliery – KWK Bogdanka, being the most profitable and efficient coalmine in Poland.
+The Sawin Project lies at the heart of the Lublin coal basin, considered to be one of the most prospective coalfields in Europe, with one adjoining operating colliery – KWK Bogdanka, being the most profitable and efficient coalmine in Poland.
 Exploration works conducted by Balamara have revealed highly favourable mining conditions at the Sawin Deposit, with great seam continuity and length and only a few minor faults, making Sawin a perfect project for efficient longwall mining.

 The Sawin 1 Deposit covers an area of 145 km2 in the Lublin Basin, near to the world-class underground coal mine operated by listed Polish mining company Lubelski Wegiel Bogdanka SA (“Bogdanka”).
 Balamara applied for the Sawin Concession in 2013, not long after the Company secured its first Polish coal asset, the Nowa Ruda Coking Coal Project.
-The Company has been awarded the exploration rights for Sawin, and have completed 9 holes of combined length over 7500m.
+The Company has been awarded the exploration rights for Sawin, and has completed 9 holes with a combined length of over 7,500 mts.

 Balamara appointed HDR Incorporated (“HDR”) to complete a JORC (2012) compliant Mineral Resource estimate for the Sawin Coal Project in March 2015.

 The maiden coal resource has been compiled from a total of 34 historical drill holes.
-A minimum seam thickness limit of 0.6m and a raw ash content of 30% have been used to define coal resources.
-Coal quality estimated on air-dried basis.
+A minimum seam thickness limit of 0.6m and with a raw ash content of 30% has been used to define the coal resources.
+The coal quality is estimated on an air-dried basis.

 Sawin 1 Deposit Area (sqr. km)